UCR-Senior-Design/course-project-bic/README.md

 ```

 This command grants write (w) and execute (x) permissions to others (o) for the specified directory.

+### Create Folder

+Create a folder named "tmp" in the fMRIprep output directory before running the threshold/spike function.
+This is necessary for the function to work correctly.

 ## Running the Website